btekgit/MalariaThinBloodFilmDataSet/README.md

 	6. file=7b_057. type=18 [503,446] [508,451] [515,452]
 	7. file=7b_057. type=18 [571,255] [578,251] [584,257]

--For example here, file name starting with 7b_057 have 7 stained objects (Detected automatically)
+- For example here, file name starting with 7b_057 have 7 stained objects (Detected automatically)
 -These 7 stained objects "types" were marked manually, to label their type and 3 coordinates (x,y) locating them. type key is follows: